Nordix/Meridio/readme.md

 ### Trench

-A [trench](https://github.com/Nordix/Meridio-Operator/blob/master/config/samples/meridio_v1alpha1_trench.yaml) spawns the IPAM, NSP, Proxy pods, and needed role, role-binding and service accounts.
+A [trench](https://github.com/Nordix/Meridio-Operator/blob/master/config/samples/meridio_v1alpha1_trench.yaml) spawns the IPAM, NSP pods, and needed role, role-binding and service accounts, and the ConfigMap storing configuration of the trench.
 The resources created by a trench will be suffixed with the trench's name.

 To see how to configure a trench, please refer to [trench spec](https://pkg.go.dev/github.com/nordix/meridio-operator/api/v1alpha1#TrenchSpec).